zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

   These complexities in our grading system are a high priority target for refactoring in the near future.

+  **Question**: is that statement still accurate?

   Only `problem` and `selfassessment` types use this field.
 All other modules set this to `NULL`.

 `done`
 ------

-  Ignore this field.
+  Not used.
 It was supposed to be an indication whether something was finished, but was never properly used and is just `'na'` in every row.

 `course_id`
 -----------

-  The course that this row applies to, represented in the form org/course/run (ex: `MITx/6.002x/2012_Fall`).
+  The course that this row applies to, represented in the form org/course/run (for example, `MITx/6.002x/2012_Fall`).
 The same course content (same `module_id`) can be used in different courses, and a student's state needs to be tracked separately for each course.

 ************
 Certificates